'It's Your Funeral' with Prue Leith

 My son and daughter.
 Daniel is a great speaker and did his father proud, and my daughter writes beautifully.
 I hope they’ll tell some funny stories – my catering disasters for example.

-What would you put on the menu at your wake?
+What would you put on the menu at your funeral wake?

 Oysters for starters, followed by more oysters and then treacle tart and custard.
 This is what I and my second (and current!) husband had for lunch just before we got married in a registry office in Edinburgh four years ago.